Visit the Farm

 Fridays (4-9pm) | Saturdays (12-7pm) | Sundays (12-7pm)

 Our TASTING ROOM will have a variety of core and limited beers on tap and in cans.
-New releases (can & draught) include Manorita and My Old Friend!
-We have indoor seating, a heated tent, and plenty of outdoor space to spread out.
+We have indoor seating, a covered tent, and plenty of outdoor space to spread out.

 Our FARM STAND will have some amazing items for sale, including staples like Angus Beef, Pickles, Relish, and more.
 Please note our Farm Stand hours may differ from the tasting room hours.